It's Our Time To Lead

 At the same time, we must strengthen collaborative relationships with local institutions, especially our universities, to ensure mutual support and shared progress.
 This also includes supporting those affected by the loss of services at vital initiatives like the Transition Wellness Center and working to ensure residents are successfully connected to alternative housing options.

-Cambridge should also lead by example among municipalities by refusing to self-censor when it comes to expressing our principles and then putting our resources toward what we value most.
-On May 6, 2024, the City Council adopted a value statement and policy goals that reflect this commitment, prioritizing housing affordability and zoning reform, economic equity, transportation safety, climate resilience, and effective governance.
+Cambridge should also lead by example among municipalities by refusing to censor when it comes to expressing our principles and then putting our resources toward what we value most.
+We must also encourage and tolerate alternative perspectives and be willing to discuss nuanced, difficult topics.
+On May 6, 2024, the City Council adopted a value statement and policy goals that reflect a commitment to prioritize housing affordability and zoning reform, economic equity, transportation safety, climate resilience, and effective governance.
 We must remain unflinching in putting these values into action.

 24-Hour Voting